10. Derivatives and Tangent Lines

 Find the local maxima, local minima and horizontal inflection points of the graph of \(f(x)=3x^4-16x^3+24x^2\).
 This graph was previously discussed in an exercise on a previous page.

-In an exercise on a previous page we found the derivative and factored it: \[ f'(x)=12x^3-48x^2+48x=12x(x-2)^2 \] Then we drew a number line and marked where the derivative is positive and negative: ex_number_line02arrows
+In an exercise on a previous page we found the derivative and factored it: \[ f'(x)=12x^3-48x^2+48x=12x(x-2)^2 \] Then we drew a number line, marked where the derivative is zero, positive and negative and where the function is increasing or decreasing:

 By the First Derivative Test, \(f(x)\) has a local minimum at \(x=0\) where the value is \[ f(0)=3(0)^4-16(0)^3+24(0)^2=0 \] and \(f(x)\) has a horizontal inflection point at \(x=2\) where the value is \[ f(2)=3(2)^4-16(2)^3+24(2)^2=16 \] Here is the plot.